deepmodeling/deepmd-kit/doc/model/train-se-e2-a.md

 The two-body embedding smooth edition of the DP descriptor $\mathcal{D}^i \in \mathbb{R}^{M \times M_{<}}$, is usually named DeepPot-SE descriptor.
 It is noted that the descriptor is a multi-body representation of the local environment of the atom $i$.
-We call it ``two-body embedding'' because the embedding network takes only the distance between atoms $i$ and $j$ (see below), but it is not implied that the descriptor takes only the pairwise information between $i$ and its neighbors.
+We call it two-body embedding because the embedding network takes only the distance between atoms $i$ and $j$ (see below), but it is not implied that the descriptor takes only the pairwise information between $i$ and its neighbors.
 The descriptor, using full information, is given by

 ```math